Scott Reedy: Professional

 Reedy concluded his collegiate career on April 2, 2021, by signing a two-year entry-level contract with the Sharks.
 Following the signing, he joined their American Hockey League (AHL) team, the San Jose Barracuda, on an Amateur Tryout for the remainder of the 2020–21 season.
 Upon joining the Barracuda, Reedy tallied three goals and one assist through his first 10 games.
 He finished the regular season with eight points and he tallied one assist during the 2021 Calder Cup playoffs.

 Reedy remained with the Barracuda to begin the 2021–22 AHL season.
 He recorded a team-high 12 points through their first 12 games before being recalled to the NHL level on November 22, 2021.
 His first goal came on February 27, 2022, in a 3–1 victory over the Seattle Kraken.

 On March 3, 2023, the Sharks traded Reedy to the Dallas Stars in exchange for Jacob Peterson.
+Reedy closed out the season with the Texas Stars of the AHL, scoring 6 goals and 4 assists for 10 points in 18 games.

+On July 3, 2023, Reedy signed a one-year, two-way deal as a restricted free agent to return to the Stars.
+Injuries limited Reedy to just 12 games in the 2023–24 season, where he scored 5 goals and 2 assists for 7 points.
+Reedy became a Group 6 unrestricted free agent on July 1, 2024.